-The Bettina Haupt Foundation in the GDCh wants to promote research in the history of chemistry by honoring outstanding work in German by young scientists.
+The Bettina Haupt Foundation promotes research in the history of chemistry by awarding the Bettina Haupt-Förderpreis for the history of chemistry to outstanding work by young scientists from German-speaking countries.

-The sponsor is the Bettina Haupt Foundation, administered in trust by the GDCh, established by Prof. Dr. Heinz Sperlich and his wife Ingeborg in memory of their daughter Dr. Bettina Haupt, née Sperlich, who herself worked in the field of the history of chemistry .
+The Bettina Haupt Foundation is administered in trust by the GDCh and was founded by Prof. Dr. Heinz Sperlich and his wife Ingeborg to commemorate their daughter Dr. Bettina Haupt, née Sperlich, who herself worked in the field of the history of chemistry .

 The equipment of chemical art: The treatise "De sceuastica artis" by Andreas Libavius from 1606 more